de-Boer-Lab/hashFrag/README.md

 <img src="./imgs/hashFrag_workflow_diagram.png">

-hashFrag is a scalable command-line tool that leverages [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to help users address homology-based data leakage during model development.
-The general workflow involves identifying “candidate” pairs of sequences exhibiting high similarity with BLAST, filtering these candidates based on a specified similarity threshold, and then using the resulting homology information to mitigate the potential occurrences of data leakage in existing or newly created splits.
+hashFrag is a scalable command-line tool to help users address homology-based data leakage during model development.
+The general workflow involves identifying “candidate” pairs of sequences exhibiting high similarity with [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi, filtering these candidates based on a specified similarity threshold, and then using the resulting homology information to mitigate the potential occurrences of data leakage in existing or newly-created splits.

 We utilize local alignment scores to quantify the degree of homology between a pair of sequences.
 By default, the alignment score will be derived from the top BLAST alignment result for a pair of sequences (see Basic usage).
 However, users also have the option to provide precomputed alignment scores for added control over the homology search process (see Advanced usage).